xylusthemes/xt-facebook-events/README.txt

 * <strong>Using WP widget:</strong> You can display Facebook Events (Facebook's Embeddable page widget) using WP widget called "Facebook Page Event Widget".

 ><strong>New All in one Event Import Tool!</strong><br>
->We’ve developed bulk events import tool.
+>We've developed bulk events import tool.
 This add-on service for The Events Calendar allows you import events from your favorite sources like Facebook, Meetup, Eventbrite, iCalendar, and ICS.
 >
 >[Check out WP Event Aggregator now](https://wordpress.org/plugins/wp-event-aggregator/).
 >